 Advanced options

-Path /
+Path 1

 The path within the container for placing files.
 It defaults to /, which means files will be placed in its root.

 PGP public key

 A PGP Public Key that Fastly will use to encrypt your log files before writing them to disk.
 You will only be able to read the contents by decrypting them with your private key.
 The PGP key should be in PEM (Privacy Enhanced Mail) format.

 Select a log line format Classic

 ○ Loggly

 ○ Logplex

-○ Blank
+○ Logplex ○ Blank

-Learn more about changing log line formats.
+Learn more about changing log line formats

 Placement Format Version Default

+O waf_debug (waf_debug_log)

 ○ None

-waf_debug (waf_debug_log)

 Learn more about changing logging call placement

+Compression None

+○ Zstandard

+○ Snappy

-Gzip level
+○ Gzip

-The level of gzip compression, if any, to apply to log files.

-▶ What levels can I specify?
+Learn more about changing compression formats

-- 5. Fill out the Advanced options of the Create a Microsoft Azure Blob Storage endpoint page as follows: - In the Path field, optionally type the path within the container to store the files.
+- 5. Fill out the Advanced options of the Create a Microsoft Azure Blob Storage endpoint page as follows: - In the Path field, optionally enter the path within the bucket to store the files.
 The path ends with a trailing slash.
-If this field is left empty, the files will be saved in the container's root path.
-Our guide on changing where log files are written provides more information. - In the PGP public key field, optionally type a PGP public key that Fastly will use to encrypt your log files before writing them to disk.
+If this field is left empty, the files will be saved in the bucket's root path.
+Our guide on changing where log files are written provides more information. - In the PGP public key field, optionally enter a PGP public key that Fastly will use to encrypt your log files before writing them to disk.
 You will only be able to read the contents by decrypting them with your private key.
 The PGP key should be in PEM (Privacy-Enhanced Mail) format.
 See our guide on Log encryption for more information. - In the Select a log line format area, select the log line format for your log messages.
-Our guide on changing log line formats provides more information. - In the Placement area, select where the logging call should be placed in the generated VCL.
+Our guide on changing log line formats provides more information.

+• In the Placement area, select where the logging call should be placed in the generated VCL.
 Valid values are Format Version Default, None, and waf_debug (waf_debug_log).
 Selecting None creates a logging object that can only be used in custom VCL.
-See our guide on WAF logging for more information about waf_debug_log. - In the Gzip level field, optionally type the level of gzip compression you want applied to the log files.
-You can specify any whole number from 1 (fastest and least compressed) to 9 (slowest and most compressed).
-This value defaults to 0 (no compression).
+See our guide on WAF logging for more information about waf_debug_log.

-- 6. Click the Create button to create the new logging endpoint. - 7.
+- In the Compression field, optionally select the compression format you want applied to the log files.
+Our guide on changing log compression options provides more information. - 6.
+Click the Create button to create the new logging endpoint. - 7.
 Click the Activate button to deploy your configuration changes.